parazitenew/react-dynamic-bs-table/README.md

 # react-dynamic-bs-table

-> Dynamic reusable table with pagination and image support for react, using Bootstrap styling
+> Dynamic reusable table with pagination and image support for react, using Bootstrap default styling

 The purpose of this package is to propose a dynamic table React component, in fact, simply add table header labels and data to display as props, the component will take care to display all data whatever is the number of array's keys.
 It also support images.